How to delete messages on Mac

 • All: Press Command () + A or click and drag from the first to the last.

-Once you’ve cleaned your Messages app of unwanted messages, you can schedule them to auto-delete, so you don’t have to repeat these processes.
+Once you’ve cleaned your unwanted messages from the Messages app, you can schedule them to auto-delete, so you don’t have to repeat these processes.

-1. In the Messages app, click Messages → Preferences or type ⌘ + ,.
+1. In the Messages app, click Messages → Settings.

 2. Go to the General tab.